 Strong educational support for the law enforcement agencies, academia, and forensic laboratories is also provided in our facility.
 Workshops on modern forensic toxicology techniques, analytical instrumentation, data interpretation and customized method development strategies are offered per request.

 Research projects conducted at the FATF under the direction of Dr. DeCaprio are focused on the development and application of analytical methods to enhance the value of scientific evidence in analytical and forensic toxicology.
-These projects are supported by the National Institutes of Health and the National Institute of Justice.
-Ongoing research projects in the Facility include:
+These projects have been supported by the National Institutes of Health, National Institute of Justice, private sector clients, and other funding sources.
+Examples of past and ongoing research projects in the Facility include:

-- Development of an ultra-trace LC-MS/MS method for the comprehensive identification of designer drugs, including phenethylamines, piperazines, and tryptamines, in human blood and urine.
+- Development of ultra-trace LC-QQQ-MS/MS and LC-QTOF-MS/MS methods for the comprehensive screening and confirmation of NPS, including phenethylamines, piperazines, tryptamines, and synthetic cannabinoids, in human specimen matrices such as blood, urine, hair, and oral fluid.

-- Systematic examination of the cross-reactivities of designer drugs with existing immunoassay screening platforms.
+- Systematic examination of the cross-reactivities of NPS with existing immunoassay screening platforms.

 - Application of in vitro drug metabolism assays to model in vivo metabolism of important drugs of abuse.